Voxelated/voxelated.github.io/_pages/Libraries.md

 make Docs
 ~~~~
 will make a ```html/``` directory with ```index.html``` at  ```LibRoot/build/docs/```,
 which can then be opened with a browser to view the generated documentation.

 ### Library Overview

-Each library should have a well-written overview, which is also the main page
+Each library should have a well-written overview see [Overview Formatting](#overview-formatting), which is also the main page for the Doxygen generated
-for the Doxygen generated documentation (the **README.md** file in the library
+documentation (the **README.md** file in the library
 root directory).
 It should contain the following sections:

 1. An introduction and decription of the purpose of the librrary i.e why the